Pennsylvania / Armstrong County

 What is the weather like in Cadogan, PA year-round?

-Cadogan experiences all four seasons, with chilly winters averaging lows around 19°F and warm summers reaching highs of 82°F. The area receives about 41.5 inches of annual rainfall and enjoys sunshine 51% of the year, making it pleasant for outdoor activities.
+Cadogan experiences four distinct seasons, with warm summers reaching highs of 82°F and cold winters dipping to 19°F. The area receives about 42 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter